nickgaya/bravado-types/README.md

 For example, given this model schema...

-    x-model: APModel
+    x-model: APExample
     type: object
     additionalProperties:
       type: int

-...you can add a property called "something" like this:
+...you can add a property called "something" to a model instance like this:

-    model = APModel()
+    model: APExampleModel
     model['something'] = 123

 MyPy will not type-check additional properties.